Here's a question that keeps most business leaders up at night: Are you making million-dollar people decisions based on gut instinct?

 Do small companies need HR analytics?

 Absolutely.
 Small companies actually benefit more from early analytics adoption because each employee represents a larger percentage of the workforce.
 Losing two key people at a 50-person company is far more disruptive than losing two people at a 5,000-person organization.
+And patterns are often easier to spot at smaller scale, meaning changes can be implemented quickly.
 Start simple with basic metrics, then scale as you grow.

 How long does it take to see ROI from HR analytics?